Multifractal spectrum of branching random walks on free groups: Proof of the Upper Bound

 \begin{lemma} Let $r \in (1,R]$.
 Assume that \eqref{H1-on-pressure} holds.
 Then almost surely for any $[\alpha,\beta] \subset I(r)$,

 Consequently, almost surely for any $[\alpha,\beta] \subset I(r)$, $ \dim_{\mathrm{H}} \Lambda_{r}(\alpha, \beta) \leq \min_{ q \in [\alpha, \beta]} \frac{\ln r -L^{*}(q)}{q}$. \end{lemma}

-\begin{remark} We verified \eqref{H1-on-pressure} numerically in the case where the free group is of rank $2$, and found no counterexamples.
-Since the functions $P, \hat{P}$ are both defined implicitly as solutions of the equations, it is difficult to compare compare derivatives of $P(s)$ and $\hat{P}(s)$.
+\begin{remark} We have numerically verified condition \eqref{H1-on-pressure} for the rank-$2$ free group and found no counterexamples Since the functions $P, \hat{P}$ are both defined implicitly as solutions of the equations, it is difficult to compare compare derivatives of $P(s)$ and $\hat{P}(s)$.
 This makes it hard to establish the result using straightforward calculus methods.
 At present, we do not have a good idea to addressing this issue. \end{remark}